Australia's central bank raises key interest rate to 3.1% - KESQ

 Associated Press

 WELLINGTON, New Zealand (AP) — Australia’s central bank has raised its benchmark interest rate by a quarter-point to 3.1% as it tries to wrestle down inflation.
-The rate increase is the eighth in a row for the bank and takes it to its highest level in 10 years.
-Still, the key rate remains lower than in many other countries including the United States, where the Federal Reserve has raised its key interest rate to a range of 3.75% to 4%.
-Reserve Bank of Australia Governor Philip Lowe said inflation remained too high at 6.9%.
+The increase was the bank’s eighth in a row for the bank and takes the rate to its highest level in 10 years.
+Still, it remains lower than in many other countries including the United States, where the Federal Reserve has raised its key interest rate to a range of 3.75% to 4%.
+Reserve Bank of Australia Governor Philip Lowe said inflation remains too high at 6.9%.
 He said global factors are the main reason inflation is high, but strong domestic demand relative to the ability of the economy to meet that demand is another factor.